lilunia/MyMoney/README.md

 This application allows to manage own finances in chosen currency (PLN, EUR, USD, GBP, CHF).
 Currency exchange is based on <a href = 'https://currency.getgeoapi.com/'>CURRENCY API</a>.

-When 'add transaction' button is clicked popup window will appear.
-In this window need to be enter a name of transaction, an amount and select the transaction category.
-The user can add new transaction in currency other than the main one.
-If currency of transaction need to be exchanged to main one, the user to do so can either choose current rate from API or enter his own rate.
-Transactions can be deleted either one by one or all of them at once.
+When the 'Add Transaction' button is clicked, a pop-up window will appear.
+In this window it is necessary to enter a transaction name, an amount and select the transaction category.
+The user can add a new transaction in a currency different from the main one.
+If the currency of the transaction needs to be changed to the main currency, the user can either select the current rate from the API or enter their own rate.
+Transactions can be deleted either one by one or all at once.
 The amount of available money, income and expenses are constantly updated.

 MyMoney was written in english language.